-In case you have a very early or very late flight, I think it would be a very wise idea to book a hotel room as close to the airport as possible for one night – this way you’ll save some quality time and sleep!
+If you have a very early or very late flight, I think it would be wise to book a hotel room as close to the airport as possible for one night – this way you’ll save some quality time and sleep!

-If you decided to do so, here are the 3 best hotels located very close to the airport (one for each type of budget):
+If you decide to do so, here are the 3 best hotels located very close to the airport (one for each type of budget):

-- (Luxury) Crowne Plaza Seattle Airport – This is my recommendation for people that want to enjoy some luxury while being very close to the airport.
-It awaits with a 4-star service and many great facilities and amenities – you’ll just love it!
+- (Luxury) Residence Inn – This is my recommendation for people that want to enjoy some luxury while being very close to the airport.
+It awaits an incredible service and many great facilities and amenities – you’ll just love it!

-- (Budget) Country Inn & Suites by Radisson – Here’s a recommendation for those of you that are on a tight budget as well.
+- (Budget) Holiday Inn Express – Here’s a recommendation for those of you that are on a tight budget as well.
 Book your room here if you want to enjoy clean and comfy rooms for some unbeatable prices!

 Yay, you have reached the end of my complete guide on Seattle accommodations!
-I hope you found this article useful and hopefully you already found the perfect place for your stay.
+I hope you found this article useful, and hopefully, you have already found the perfect place for your stay.